-A: For auto-increment particular, Cluster changes auto_increment_offset for each new node.
-In the single node workload, locking handled by usual way how InnoDB handles locks.
-In case of write load on several nodes, Cluster uses optimistic locking and application may receive lock error in the response on COMMIT query.
+For auto-increment, Percona XtraDB Cluster changes auto_increment_offset for each new node.
+In a single-node workload, locking is handled in the same way as InnoDB.
+In case of write load on several nodes, Percona XtraDB Cluster uses optimistic locking and the application may receive lock error in the response to the COMMIT query.

 SELECT 1 FROM dual;

-You can also check the node health with the clustercheck script.
-You need to set up clustercheck user:
+You can also check a node’s health with the clustercheck script.
+First set up the clustercheck user:

 GRANT USAGE ON *.* TO 'clustercheck'@'localhost' IDENTIFIED BY PASSWORD '*2470C0C06DEE42FD1618BB99005ADCA2EC9D1E19';

-You can then check the node health by running the clustercheck script:
+You can then check a node’s health by running the clustercheck script:

 /usr/bin/clustercheck clustercheck password 0